james-willis/button_pressr/README.md

 # buttonPressr
-> a simple website to learn some php basics
+> A simple website that demonstrates some php basics.

-This app is a simple example of how to use WebSockets in php.
-The WebSocket code is based on the chat demo from Ratchet's site.

-The site is a single page app that shows who has pressed the button recently.
+This app is a simple example of using WebSockets in php with the Ratchet library.
+The site is a single page app that shows all active users who has pressed the button since they've loaded the page.
 The idea for this site was inspired by a recent post on reddit's /r/node community.

-I'm using the web framework Silex for serving the web page and the WebSocket library Ratchet to manage realtime communication between button pressers.

 ## Bugs/Todos

-* Display an error message if no username
-* Make the web page pretty
 * Bundle both servers into a single command

 ## Install